BSO

 Not surprisingly WHMP has a different perspective on what went down, as they explained in the following statement:

 Like any other business, we set up some rules that we think are important for our employees to follow.
 We try very hard not to be too bureaucratic especially in an entertainment based business in which creativity is valued.
 We have many long-time employees who have carved out their own identity following some simple guidelines.
 For his own reasons Bill became uncomfortable with those guidelines and chose to leave WHMP.
-He was not asked to leave and in fact, we were not expecting for this to be significant issue - it certainly hasn’t been for our other staff members.
+He was not asked to leave and in fact, we were not expecting for this to be a significant issue - it certainly hasn’t been for our other staff members.

 More details surfaced in a message Chris Collins (above) wrote to Dwight fan Susan Apgar: